jpcaruana/my-notes/2014-05-13-AWS-Summit-Paris-2014/1-Cloud-powered-agile-enterprise.md

     Dr. Werner Vogel, Amazon CTO

 ## Agility
 Some companies didn't exist 4 years ago (like Dropbox, Spotify, AirBnB) and are now massive, thanks to AWS.
 They had a very fast growth.
 For instance, AirBnB now run under 1000 EC2 instances, 50 TB of data, all on AWS.
-They only have 5 people in operations.
+They only have 5 peoplen operations.
 Everything is dedicated to deliver value to their customers, build better products.

-Today, everyone has access to the AWS infrastructuce : the world goes flat.
+Today, everyone has access to the AWS infrastructuce : the world geos flat.
 It's not the IT resources thast make success, but the product you build.

-With AWS, we remove waste (lean), everything that doesn't deliver **value to the customer**:
+With AWS, we remove waste (lean), everything that doesn't deliver value to the customer:
 * without AWS: 70% is spend in infrastucture, 30% in building product
 * with AWS: 30% is spend in infrastucture, 70% in building product

-Big IT projects never succeed:
+BIg IT projects never succeed:
 * inaccurate resources estimates
 * changing requirements (which is good)
 * unmanaged risk